duke-arioch/canopy/README.md

 For example, birch/small/Birch[24] will match either birch/small/Birch2 or birch/small/Birch4 schematic file.
 When more than one match is found, a match is selected randomly.

+### PROCEDURAL Strategy

+If someone wants to contribute this I am not averse to the idea.
+Something along the lines of the [Terasology/GrowingFlora](https://github.com/Terasology/GrowingFlora)

 ## Configuration File Example
 ```yaml